britsja/Interactive-Frontend-Development-Milestone-Project/README.md

 ### User Experience

 As a user of the IT Support Stats website, you need to be able to do the following on the website:
-- Opening the website needs to show the statistics in the forms of charts and a selection box
+- Website needs to show the statistics in the forms of charts and a selection box
 - User must be able to click on an element in a chart or selection box to filter the displayed results
 - Multiple chart or selection box entries can be used to further filter the shown results
 - A user can reset any active filters with a button in the menu